Pebble Creek Community Church

 The Trustees shall have the following powers, all subject to the authority of the Board of Elders:

-- To set up all sound equipment and microphones as needed, and provide people to run the sound equipment for all services and special events.
+- To set up all sound and video equipment and microphones as needed, and provide people to run the equipment for all services and special events.

 - To recruit greeters, people to pass out the bulletins, people to set up the coffee table, and people to do such tasks as are needed to make those attending feel welcome.